Ouranosinc/Magpie/docs/configuration.rst

   | (Value: ``"ziggurat"``)

   Name of the :term:`Provider` used for login.
-This represents the identifier that is set to define how to differentiate between a local sign-in procedure and a dispatched one some known `Authentication Providers`_.
+This represents the identifier that is set to define how to differentiate between a local sign-in procedure and a dispatched one some known :ref:`authn_providers`.

 .. _config_phoenix: